-In April 2015, 59 kg of gold concentrate were produced by an independent metallurgical lab from 500 kg of New Polaris project's prior drill core, which has been shipped to Glencore's test lab in Australia, for metallurgical testing of the Albion process.
+In April 2015, 59 kg of gold concentrate were produced by an independent metallurgical lab from 500 kg of New Polaris project's prior drill core, which had been shipped to Glencore's test lab in Australia, for metallurgical testing of the Albion process.
 In July 2015, the Albion testing had entered into the second and final phase aimed at further optimizing test conditions for improving gold recoveries.
 The Company had initiated collection of environmental baseline data required for environmental permitting, and had also submitted notice of work for an in-fill drilling program.

 In August 2015, PanTerra had informed the Company that it will not be able to commit to further expenditures to commence Stage Two exploration and permitting work on the Company's New Polaris project until PanTerra receives the approval from the Dominican Republic government for importing New Polaris gold concentrate into the country for processing.
-The Company does not agree with their position.
+In September 2016, PanTerra provided 30-day notice of its intent to withdraw from the first option of the agreement, which agreement was effectively terminated on October 22, 2016.